Laurentides—Labelle

 Laurentides—Labelle is a federal electoral district in Quebec, Canada, that has been represented in the House of Commons of Canada since 2004.

 Geography

 The district is located north of Gatineau and northwest of Montreal, in the Quebec region of Laurentides.
 It includes the Regional County Municipalities of Antoine-Labelle, and Les Laurentides, and the eastern part of Les Pays-d'en-Haut.

 The main towns are Saint-Sauveur, Sainte-Agathe-des-Monts, Mont-Laurier, Mont-Tremblant and Val-David.

-The neighbouring ridings are Argenteuil—Papineau—Mirabel, Pontiac, Saint-Maurice—Champlain, Joliette and Rivière-du-Nord.
+The neighbouring ridings are Argenteuil—La Petite-Nation, Pontiac, Saint-Maurice—Champlain, Joliette and Rivière-du-Nord.